Loizos Kakoyiannis

 Loizos Kakoyiannis (born May 2, 1981, in Cyprus) is a Cypriot football defender, who currently plays for Enosis Neon Parekklisia.
 He started his professional career from Apollon Limassol and then he played also for Ethnikos Achnas, Omonia Nicosia, AEL Limassol, AEP Paphos, Aris Limassol, P.A.O.
 Krousona, Karmiotissa and Akritas Chlorakas.

 Career

-After impressing at Ethnikos Achnas he moved to AC Omonia, AEL Limassol has tried several times to buy this player when he was at Ethnikos Achnas but finally managed to apply him to the roster at the season 2008/2009.
-He has played good in the first season and in the season 2009/2010 he struggled to start in the starting eleven.
+After impressing at Ethnikos Achnas he moved to AC Omonia, AEL Limassol tried several times to buy this player when he was at Ethnikos Achnas but finally managed to apply him to the roster at the season 2008/2009.
+He played well in his first season at the club, but in the 2009/2010 season he struggled to start in the starting eleven.
 But when he was given the opportunity he impressed his coach, and even scored the winning goal at the 85' minute.